Multi-faceted Uganda Safaris

 As well as being home to the mountain gorillas, the Mgahinga and Bwindi National Parks of Uganda support diverse wildlife including chimpanzees, golden monkeys and other primates.

 A short drive away are the plains, lakes and wetlands of the Queen Elizabeth National Park and Lake Mburo National Park.
 These support good numbers of elephant, giraffe, zebra, lion, hippo and crocodiles.
 Further north again is the safari mecca of Murchison Falls.
 This is Uganda’s largest national park and home to the ‘Big Five’ and more chimpanzees.
 Finally those who make the journey to the remote Kidepo Valley National Park are rewarded with less common sightings.
 Such as bat-eared fox and spotted hyena amongst the 77 mammal species found here.

 Uganda boasts one of the widest ranges of bird species in Africa.
 You don’t even need to be a twitcher to get excited by the ease with which you can spot ”big tick” species such as the unforgettable Shoebill Stork.
 Semliki Wildlife Reserve has an almost 100% success rate for such birding sightings.
 And they can even be found within 50 km of Kampala.

 Best Time to Visit for your Uganda Safari

 There’s plenty of sunshine in Uganda.
 But the altitude of most of the country means that it’s rarely too hot to be active.
 The best time for a Uganda safari or gorilla tracking is in the dry seasons from January to February and then again from June to August.
-But, although conditions are more challenging underfoot in the wet season, the primate tracking is easier then.
-As the gorillas are less active.
-And the scenery is at its best.
+But, although conditions are more challenging in the wet season, the primate tracking is slightly easier then.
+As the gorillas are less on the move.
+And the country is green and lush.